medialab/gazouilloire/README.md

     gazou export
     ```

 - By default, the `export` command writes in stdout.
-You can also use the -o option to write into a file
+You can also use the -o option to write into a file:
     ```bash
-    gazouilloire export -o my_tweets_file.csv
+    gazou export > my_tweets_file.csv
-    # or
+    # is equivalent to
-    gazou export
+    gazou export -o my_tweets_file.csv
     ```

 - Other available options: